 Fish, which contains omega-3 fatty acids, is part of a healthy diet.
 But some seafood also contains high amounts of purines.
 People with gout don't have to steer completely clear of fish.
 But try to limit the amount of shellfish, sardines, and anchovies you eat, because they have the highest amounts of purines.
 A better choice is flaky white fish, such as cod, tilapia, or flounder.

 There are a few foods people with gout should limit as much as possible or avoid entirely.
 And some foods may be beneficial.
 For example, multiple studies have found lower uric acid levels among people who consume low-fat dairy products.
-So these products, which contain calcium, may help lessen gout attacks as well as protect your bones.

 Studies have found that vitamin C may lower uric acid levels.
 People with gout may be helped by adding citrus fruits and other foods rich in vitamin C (such as strawberries and peppers) to their diet.
 Some evidence suggests that eating cherries can reduce gout attacks and improve pain.
 These findings are not conclusive, but there's no harm in adding cherries to your diet.